hcavarsan/slack-opsgenie-bot/README.md

 Your deployment will be available at `http://localhost:8080`, now you can use something like [ngrok](https://ngrok.com/) to test the integration in Slack using the public URL.

 #### Using Google Cloud Functions

+Another option is to deploy the bot to Google Cloud Functions.
+This is a more scalable and cost-effective solution, but it requires a Google Cloud account.

 Deploy to Google Cloud with a single command:
 ```bash